Last Updated on September 13, 2023 by Ernests Embutnieks

 - Great Video Calls: The updated front camera takes the iPad 9th Gen, to the next level, especially with Center Stage.
 So, if you are a sucker for online meetings, the iPad is a great purchase.

-- Has All The Essentials: The iPad 9th Gen has everything that makes the iPad the iPad.
-Great battery life, long-term software support, no lag or hitches, Apple Pencil support and the ability to use a Smart Keyboard if needed.
+- Has All The Essentials: The iPad 9th Gen has everything that makes the iPad the iPad. long-term software support, no lag or hitches, Apple Pencil support, and the ability to use a Smart Keyboard if needed.

 - Dated Design: The iPad 9th Gen almost looks like the first iPad.
-There is no improvement in design for a few generations now and it shows.
+There has been no improvement in design for a few generations now, and it shows.
 The bezels are quite thick, and it lacks the oomph you’d expect from a new tablet.

 Features Of iPad 9th Gen

 Here’s a quick look at all the features of the iPad 9th Gen:

 The iPad has an IPS panel that gets to about 500 nits of brightness with a reasonable resolution of 2160×1620.
 The viewing angles are fine, and the colors have that unique Apple contrast, which makes them pop.
 You can’t use this iPad under direct sunlight due to the low brightness.
 However, I could easily use it indoors and also outside, given that the sun wasn’t directly gleaming at me.